 Written and researched by the UK’s leading recruitment experts, this ultimate guide consists of:

-- A guide to your degree – From planning to succeeding, this book contains a step-by-step approach to your university degree.
+- A guide to your degree – From planning to succeeding, this guide contains a step-by-step approach to your university degree.

 - Course and dissertation advice – This guide is packed with expert tips for making sure that you secure as many marks as possible before you even go into an exam!

-- A guide to studying independently – In this book, you’ll have all of the know-how to make use of all the resources at your disposal to improve your chances of success.
+- A guide to studying independently – In this resource, you’ll have all of the know-how to make use of all the resources at your disposal to improve your chances of success.